FlashDrag/agile-project-test/README.md

 - ### Epics
 An epic is a large body of work that can be broken down into a number of smaller stories,in our case “issues” in GitHub.
 Epics often encompass multiple teams, on multiple projects, and can even be tracked on multiple boards.
 Epics are almost always delivered over a set of sprints.
 As a team learns more about an epic through development and customer feedback, user stories will be added and removed as necessary.
 That’s the key with agile epics: Scope is flexible, based on customer feedback and team cadence
+#### Note:
+`Epics` are not the same as `Milestones`. `Milestones` are used to group issues into sprints. `Milestones` collectively manage and track progress on groups of issues and prioritise them. `Milestones` are issues grouped by a deadline or delivery time.
+In an Agile workflow, the development team pulls from the backlog as opposed to a manager pushing work onto the developers.
+The goal is to keep the backlog as small and as organized as possible.
 - ### Stories
 A story is a description of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
 A story is a small unit of work that delivers some value to the customer.
 A story can be also broken down to its essential bits using a set of ordered Tasks that will eventually give the completion of the story itself as their final product.
 In our team we refer to this process as “breaking down a story”.